all4innov/pyOCNI/HTTP_HowTo.rst

 #.
 PyOCNI_Server_Address + location = OCCI_Location of (Kind/Mixin/Action) description
 #. location word refers to a kind or mixin location.

 PyOCNI supports both OCCI HTTP rendering formats : **text/plain** and **text/occi**.
+The difference between this two formats is that the response will be inside the body for the text/plain while it will be inside the headers for the text/occi.
-It's up to the user to specify what format he is using in the request Content-Type header.
+ It's up to the user to define what format he wants in the request Content-Type header.

 **Note:** To simplify the output, contents of the requests are available in section **json files to execute the HowTo**.